Johnny Football, aka Johnny Manziel, should help deliver Fox Sports a strong rating tonight for Texas A&M-Oklahoma in the Cotton Bowl.

 In a Q/A, Katzowitz talks about the challenges of turning around the project with such a tight deadline, and what this type of e-book could mean for the future in publishing.

-When did you receive this assignment and what were the challenges of doing such a book … Continue Reading
+When did you receive this assignment and what were … Continue Reading

 You could fill a library with all the books written about the Yankees and their players.
 And leave room for one more: I’m working on a book on the myth and reality of the Babe Ruth “Called Shot” homer.